nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 He grinned.
 “Who was the guy ahead o’ me?”

 And she answered with merry eyes, “There wasn’t any.
 You’re the first one.
-I’m talking 'bout the one that’ll come next.”
+I’m talking &rsquo;bout the one that’ll come next.”

 “Hope I don’t have to spank nobody ’bout you,” he said gravely.